data-apis/scipy-2023-presentation/paper.rst

 widely-used standards.
 For example, the accuracy and precision of numerical functions should not be specified beyond the guidance included in IEEE 754 :cite:`IEEE754`.

-**Universality.** Standardized APIs and behavior should reflect common usage among a wide range of existing array libraries.
-Accordingly, with rare exception, only APIs and behavior having prior art within the ecosystem may be considered candidates for standardization.
+**Universality.** Standardized APIs and behaviors should reflect common usage among a wide range of existing array libraries.
+Accordingly, with rare exception, only APIs and behaviors having broad existing implementations within the ecosystem may be considered candidates for standardization.

 Methods